 After performing this pose, one of the postures with outstretched legs or standing poses should be done.

 Apart from the version mentioned in the steps above, there are two more versions of Ardha Matsyendrasana.
 Let us call them Version 2 and Version 3.

 In version 2, instead of holding the right foot with the left hand, the left hand should be placed under the right knee and clasped with the palms of the right hand.

 In version 3, the left hand is folded up by the elbow smoothly pressing against the right knee.
 The right hand is placed vertically down the floor.
 This is an easier version.

 Ardha Matsyendrasana Benefits

-- According to Hatha Yoga Pradipika, this posture increases the appetite by proliferating the gastric fire.
+- According to Hatha Yoga Pradipika, this posture increases the appetite by proliferating gastric fire.
 It destroys terrible diseases.
 It awakens the Kundalini and regulates the moon.
 (The moon is said to be located at the place above the root of the palate.
 This moon is dropping the ambrosial nectar which is being destroyed by the gastric fire.
-This posture prevents the ambrosial nectar being wasted.)
+This posture prevents the ambrosial nectar from being wasted.)

 - This posture decreases diastolic blood pressure and perceived stress, and increased upper body and trunk dynamic muscular strength and endurance, flexibility, and health perception.
 (Ref1)

 - It makes the spine more flexible.
 Spinal nerves are toned.
-It improves the the functions of the Spine.
+It improves the functions of the Spine.

-- The flexibility of shoulder will increase.
+- The flexibility of the shoulder will increase.